-Supplementary Explanations reports, as well as on the Company's website.
+Supplementary Explanations 11 2 1 reports, as well as on the Company's website.
 The CSR Committee has been established as a body to formulate the basic policies of CSR activities, and to deliberate on the framework of CSR activities.
 The Independent Directors and Non-executive Inside Directors actively attend the CSR Committee as observers.
 The deliberations of the CSR committee are reported to the Board of Directors, and the Board of Directors establishes a system enabling it to exhibit supervisory function by accurately grasping information.
 The CSR Committee holds regular meetings four times a year as part of an effort to promote CSR activities.
 As a result of due appreciation of the aforementioned activities, the Company has been selected as a constituent company of the world's leading socially responsible investment (SRI) index, "FTSE4Good Index," which indicates that the Company is qualified for SRI.
-The Company has also been included in the "Morningstar Socially Responsible Investment Index," the "FTSE Blossom Japan Index," the "MSCI Japan ESG Select Leaders Index," the "MSCI Japan Empowering Women Index," and the "UN Global 100 Index."
-Development of Policies on Information Provision to Stakeholders Under the EBARA Group CSR Policy and the EBARA Group Code of Conduct, the Company provides for the timely and appropriate disclosure of information to stakeholders based on transparency.
+The Company has also been included in the "UN Global Compact 100 Index" and the "Morningstar Socially Responsible Investment Index."
+In fiscal year 2017, the Company has been also selected as three new ESG indexes for Japanese equities: "ETCSE Pleasers Lenger Lenger," "MSCL Lenger, ESC, Select Lenger, Index."
+"FTSE Blossom Japan Index", "MSCI Japan ESG Select Leaders Index", and "MSCI Japan Empowering Women Index (nickname: WIN)."
+Development of Policies on Information Provision to Stakeholders Other Updated Under the EBARA Group CSR Policy and the EBARA Group Code of Conduct, the Company provides for the timely and appropriate disclosure of information to stakeholders based on transparency.
 Additionally, the Company has in place a cross-sectional Disclosure Committee with specific administrative rules to provide a framework to enable the fair, timely and appropriate disclosure of corporate information.
-Other Initiatives Toward Diversity Under the EBARA Group CSR Policy, which declares, "We respect human rights and diversity above all else," and "We sustain a safe workplace and strive for a stimulating work environment," the Company aims to develop a work environment in which employees of diverse backgrounds, in terms of gender, nationality or physical ability, can respect each other's individuality and maximize their potential to the fullest.
+Initiatives Toward Diversity Under the EBARA Group CSR Policy, which declares, "We respect human rights and diversity above all else," and "We sustain a safe workplace and strive for a stimulating work environment," the Company aims to develop a work environment in which employees of diverse backgrounds, in terms of gender, nationality or physical ability, can respect each other's individuality and maximize their potential to the fullest.
 In April 2015, the Company established the Diversity Promotion Department as a special unit directly under the supervision of the President and Representative Executive Officer to accelerate activities for personnel affairs and human resources development that respect diversity.
 The Company has been promoting "reforms in the way we work through promoting the success of female employees" by drafting a Diversity Declaration that underlies the various activities and addresses this issue from the three perspectives of "raising awareness and reforms of the corporate culture," "development of systems and the environment," and "business reforms and the visualization of business processes."
-We create a corporate culture where every individual can utilize their talents and grow to their full potential.
-We respect different values and create a dynamic corporate culture that facilitates change while promoting business development and contributing to society.
-We aim to create working environments that celebrate diversity and lead to the evolution and innovation of our business processes.
-Major initiatives to support female employees The Company has expanded opportunities for motivated female employees to demonstrate their potential by conducting the exam for
+Diversity Declaration - We create a corporate culture where every individual can utilize their talents and grow to their full potential. - We respect different values and create a dynamic corporate culture that facilitates change while promoting business development and contributing to society. - We aim to create working environments that celebrate diversity and lead to the evolution and innovation of our business processes.